stratosphereips/MIPSEval/README.md

 python add_json_to_rag.py
 ```

-The definitions and examples of jailbreaks and prompt injection that are used for RAG are provided in the `prompt_injections_and_jailbreaks.jsonl` file.
+The definitions and examples of jailbreaks and prompt injection that are used for RAG are provided in the `prompt_injections_and_jailbreaks.json` file.

 You must also create a `.env` file with your API key (if using OpenAI):